The Stars Look Down: Adaptations

-The Stars Look Down is a 1940 film adapted from the novel.
-Co-scripted by Cronin and directed by Carol Reed, the film stars Michael Redgrave as the idealistic Davey Fenwick and Margaret Lockwood as his wife.
-Their relationship, which is secondary in the novel, is foregrounded in the film.
-The American release includes narration by Lionel Barrymore.
-It is a New York Times Critics' Pick and is listed in The New York Times Guide to the Best 1,000 Movies Ever Made.
+The novel was first adapted for the screen in 1940.
+Co-scripted by Cronin and directed by Carol Reed, the film stars Michael Redgrave as the idealistic Davey Fenwick and Margaret Lockwood as his wife Jenny Sunley.
+Their troubled marriage, which is a secondary plot element in the novel, is foregrounded in the film.
+The American release of the film includes narration by Lionel Barrymore.
+It was a New York Times Critics' Pick and was subsequently listed in The New York Times Guide to the Best 1,000 Movies Ever Made.

 Radiotelevisione Italiana adapted the novel as a miniseries in 1971 under the title E le stelle stanno a guardare.
 The dramatisation stars Orso Maria Guerrini as Davey Fenwick, Andrea Checchi as Robert Fenwick, Giancarlo Giannini as Arthur Barras and Anna Maria Guarnieri as Jenny Sunley.
 This version was written and directed by Anton Giulio Majano.

 In 1975, Granada Television produced The Stars Look Down as a 13 episode series.
-This production was written by Alan Plater and directed by Roland Joffé and Alan Grint.
+The series was written by Alan Plater and directed by Roland Joffé and Alan Grint.

 In 2004, North Eastern playwright Alex Ferguson adapted the novel for NTC Theatre Company.
 An ensemble of five actors played all the parts: Alan Park (Joe Gowlan/Arthur Barras), Ross Waiton (Davie Fenwick), Kim Evans (Jenny Sunley/Hughie Fenwick), Jackie Fielding (Martha Fenwick), and Steve Wedd (Robert Fenwick/Richard Barras).
 Directed by Gillian Hambleton, the play met with resounding critical success, breathing new life into Cronin's timeless tale.